Touhidujjaman-Emon/pizza-menu-componets-proops-jsx-/README.md

 ### _2 important components as function rules in react_

-- The first letter of a component name should be capitalized
+- The first latter of a component name should be capitalized
 - Function needs to retirn some markup(JSX) or null.

 ### Components tree